 There is usually a cap on the amount of coverage you can get, especially if you go with a guaranteed issue plan.

-For most of their life insurance products, you will still need to complete a medical questionnaire of about 20 questions.
-This is very standard for life insurance companies, but it is worth noting.
+For most of their life insurance products, you will need to complete a medical questionnaire of about 20 questions.
+This is standard in the industry, though.

 Coverage is offered up until age 80, which is lower than some competitors that go up to age 85.

 "Thank you [CPP] for helping my client that couldn't get approved with a regular plan because of heart problems." – Broker on Google Reviews.

 CIBC Life Insurance: best life insurance for cancer survivors